nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 `shortcut FavLunch -maps add -out noodles $4 -c food`

+>⚠️ Avoid adding a shortcut with the same name as an actual command.
+The actual command will take priority over your configured shortcut.
 ### Using a shortcut

 After configuring your shortcuts, you may want to use the shortcut to save yourself the trouble of typing the